-This fund is to be launched in May and will provide UK based companies with between £125,000 and £5 million from Government.
+This fund, launched in May, provides UK based companies with between £125,000 and £5 million from Government.
 Private investors are also to provide matching funding.
 The loans will convert to equity on the company’s next qualifying funding round or at the end of the loan if not repaid.
 To be eligible the company must be an unlisted UK registered company that has raised at least £250,000 in equity investment form third parties in the last five years.

 £750 million SME support

 Innovate UK is the national innovation agency.
-Innovate UK will fund £200 million in grant and loan payments to its existing customers. £550 million will be made available to increase support to existing customers of Innovate UK and up to £175,000 of support will be provided to businesses not currently receiving funds from Innovate UK.
-This scheme will also start in mid-May.
+Innovate UK funds £200 million in grant and loan payments to its existing customers. £550 million is made available to increase support to existing customers of Innovate UK and up to £175,000 of support provided to businesses not currently receiving funds from Innovate UK.
+This scheme started in mid-May.

 Eligibility criteria and further details will be announced in the next few weeks.